JoaoLucas23/xG-model/README.md

-# xG-model
+## xG-model

-## Description
+### Description

 This is a model to predict the expected goals of a shot in a soccer game.
-This model uses Logistic Regression to predict the expected goals of a shot
-The model uses [Wyscout](https://wyscout.com/) open data to train and test the model.
-In this model, i considered only freekick shots and regular shots to train.
-To consider penalties, i calculated the % of penalties taken that resulted in a goal and setted as the xg value of a penalty shot.
+This model uses Logistic Regression to predict the expected goals of a shot.
+The model uses Wyscout open data to train and test the model.
+In this model, only freekick shots and regular shots were considered to train.
+To consider penalties, the percentage of penalties taken that resulted in a goal was calculated and set as the xg value of a penalty shot.
 This value varies from league to league, being 0.7168 in the Spanish League and 0.7 in the English League.

-## Model
+### Model

-### Logistic Regression
+Logistic Regression

 The Logistic Regression model is a classification model that uses the logistic function to predict the probability of a binary outcome.
-In this case, the binary outcome is if the shot resulted in a goal or not.
-This was the best choice for this model because it is a simple model and it is easy to interpret the results.
-I had an accuracy of 89.92% in the train data and 89.58% in the test data.
+In this case, the binary outcome is whether the shot resulted in a goal or not.
+This was the best choice for this model because it is a simple model and the results are easy to interpret.
+The model had an accuracy of 89.92% in the train data and 89.58% in the test data.

 ### Features

-* Distance from goal
+- Distance from goal
-* Angle from goal
+- Angle from goal
-* Angle squared
+- Angle squared
-* Distance times angle
+- Distance times angle
-* Body part
+- Body part
-* Shot type
+- Shot type
-* Previous event
+- Previous event
-* Shot result
+- Shot result

-## Data
+### Data

-### Train Data
+#### Train Data

-To train the model, i used all shots and freekick shots in the Italian, French and German League on the 17/18 season.
+To train the model, all shots and freekick shots in the Italian, French and German League on the 17/18 season were used.
 This train data resulted in 25266 total shots.

-### Test Data
+#### Test Data

-To test the model, i used all shots and freekick shots in the English and Spanish League on the 17/18 season.
+To test the model, all shots and freekick shots in the English and Spanish League on the 17/18 season were used.
 This test data resulted in 17233 total shots.
-Aditionaly, i added the penalty shots with the fixed xg value mentioned before.
+Additionally, penalty shots with the fixed xg value mentioned before were added.

-## Files
+### Files

-* loader.py: loads the event data from the local directory and transforms to the SPADL format
+- loader.py: loads the event data from the local directory and transforms to the SPADL format
-* features.py: calculate and get the features of the shots
+- features.py: calculates and gets the features of the shots
-* training.py: trains the model
+- training.py: trains the model
-* predictions.py: predicts the xg of the shots
+- predictions.py: predicts the xg of the shots
-* main.py: main file to run the model
+- main.py: main file to run the model
-* wyDataLoader.py: loads the additional data such Players and Teams info and minutes played per player per game
+- wyDataLoader.py: loads the additional data such as Players and Teams info and minutes played per player per game

 ## Results
 ### Train Data